aphp/edsnlp/docs/utilities/processing/spark.md

 Because of the way Spark distributes Python objects, we need to re-declare custom extensions on the executors.
 To make this step as smooth as possible, EDS-NLP provides a `BaseComponent` class that implements a `set_extensions` method.
 When the pipeline is distributed, every component that extend `BaseComponent` rerun their `set_extensions` method.

-Since SpaCy `Doc` objects cannot easily be serialised, the UDF we provide returns a list of detected entities along with selected qualifiers.
+Since spaCy `Doc` objects cannot easily be serialised, the UDF we provide returns a list of detected entities along with selected qualifiers.

 ## Example